What is Business Architecture?

 Common Business Concepts used in Business Architecture are:

-A business architecture MUST mention all the concepts used in the business architecture, so that includes naming also the fundamental concepts used.
+A business architecture MUST mention all the concepts used in the business architecture, including naming the fundamental concepts used.

-Note that per business function, like procurement, development, sales, and delivery, one can explore many concepts.
+Note that one can explore many concepts per business function, like procurement, development, sales, and delivery.

 Be sure to reference literature and books.
 Before you use a concept in your architecture, be sure you know the first principle of the concept very well.
 The first principle is the enforced way the whole concept works, producing results.
 (This is also a specific Dragon1 open EA Method definition that differs from mainstream Enterprise Architecture).

-Every organization will detail the design and implement these concepts differ in their structure.
-Every concept at a logical level consists of elements and at a physical level consists of components.
-At the implementational level, it consists of technical products (the products you buy from suppliers).
+Every organization will detail the design and implement these concepts, differing in structure.
+Every concept at a logical level consists of elements; at a physical level, it consists of components.
+The implementational level consists of technical products (the products you buy from suppliers).

 Business Architecture Diagrams